Image Credits - Pinterest

 Celebrate Love as Love is Not Cancelled

-Couples who have been planning their weddings for months have had to sit back and watch their dream wedding dates get cancelled and postponed amidst this pandemic outbreak.
-However, they should not know that true love always stays, beyond distance and time.
+Couples in love might find it very difficult to postpone a wedding if things don't work out between the families.
+Give it time!
+True love always wins beyond distance and time.
 Dr Santosh says, “Remember: You Can Still Celebrate Your Love.
-If you're separated from each other during this time, make an effort to call each other often, send mail/messages to each other, or deliver special gifts to their doorstep.
+If you're separated from each other, make an effort to call each other often, send mail/messages to each other, or deliver special gifts to their doorstep.
 If possible, throw yourselves a virtual date: learn a new dance together or cook the same recipe at the same time."

-Take This as an Opportunity to Grow Together
+Take This Challenge as an Opportunity to Grow Together

 Seek a Social Support